haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

   traceback
 {% endhighlight %}

-There is in addition the log file (text file) and two additional directories:
+There is in addition to the various modules defined in the config workflow a log file (text file) and three additional directories:

 - the `data` directory containing the input data (PDB and restraint files) for the various modules
 - the `analysis` directory containing various plots to visualise the results for each `caprieval` step
-- the `traceback` directory containing the names of the generated models for each step
+- the `traceback` directory containing the names of the generated models for each step, allowing to trace back a model throughout the various stages.

 You can find information about the duration of the run at the bottom of the log file.
 Each sampling/refinement/selection module will contain PDB files.

 For example, the `11_seletopclusts` directory contains the selected models from each cluster.
 The clusters in that directory are numbered based on their rank, i.e. `cluster_1` refers to the top-ranked cluster.
 Information about the origin of these files can be found in that directory in the `seletopclusts.txt` file.

-The simplest way to extract ranking information and the corresponding HADDOCK scores is to look at the `X_caprieval` directories (which is why it is a good idea to have it as the final module, and possibly as intermediate steps).
+The simplest way to extract ranking information and the corresponding HADDOCK scores is to look at the `X_caprieval` directories (which is why it is a good idea to have it as the final module, and possibly as intermediate steps, even when no reference structures are known).
 This directory will always contain a `capri_ss.tsv` file, which contains the model names, rankings and statistics (score, iRMSD, Fnat, lRMSD, ilRMSD and dockq score).
 E.g.:

 <pre style="background-color:#DAE4E7">
 model                         md5 caprieval_rank  score         irmsd    fnat   lrmsd   ilrmsd  dockq      cluster_id      cluster_ranking model-cluster_ranking   air     angles     bonds   bsa     cdih    coup    dani    desolv  dihe    elec    improper   rdcs    rg      sym     total   vdw     vean    xpcs